Make sure you read the update for 2021.

 Is snail farming a good choice for a successful business?

-The global market for edible snails is 300,000 tons, valued at €1 billion and it is growing at 4.5% per annum, so price levels are being maintained.
+The global market for edible snails is 300,000 tons.
+Valued at €1 billion and it is growing at 4.5% per annum.
+It is easy to see that the price levels make it something to consider if you have an entrepreneur mindset.

 According to the report “World: Snails (Except Sea Snails) – Market Report.
 Analysis and Forecast to 2025” published by IndexBox, the countries with the highest consumption were Spain (16.500 tonnes), Morocco (6.000 tonnes), France (5.300 tonnes) and Italy (2.100 tonnes).